ducdetronquito/scalpl/README.md

 [API](https://docs.python.org/3/library/stdtypes.html#dict).
 Do not hesitate to take a look at it : you might find some cool features you didn't know about :)

+**Scalpl** can wrap around your `dict`, `collections.defaultdict` or `collections.OrderedDict`.
+By default, it uses colon as a key separator, but you are free to use a different character that better suits your needs.

 Let's see what it looks like with a toy dictionary ! 👇